We Dug Out a Cradle

 It was just a big pile of nothing.
 Not even windows or doors or ceilings or floors and it was pink or some kind of red.
 It was also grey with little bits of twisted metal poking out here and there.
 Tiny figures were standing at the very top looking busy, making hand signals at other tiny figures, and the much larger figures here on the ground were all looking up, very, very quiet.

 “Set up some lines, folks.
-The other two civilians brought more rope.
-Set them up between the tree here and that rebar there.
+Those other two civilians brought more rope.
+Put up a line between the tree here and that rebar there.
 This is how we’ll lower the people we find.”
 This is how they’ll lower the bodies they find.

 Nobody said anything but we all knew and we all moved with purposeful motion.
 The ten-or-so soldiers didn’t say anything and the two paramedics didn’t say anything.
 The single police officer didn’t say anything and the four firemen didn’t say anything.
 But nothing needed to be said because the silence did all the talking.

 And then we dug up the fragments of unknown lives: documents, electronics, notebooks, briefcases, blankets.
-We dug up toys.
+We dug up a little pastic house.
 We dug up plushies and teddy bears.
 We dug out a cradle.
 A young guy, younger than me but not by much, came to me and said, “Have you found anyone?”

 “Not yet, sorry,” I said.
 “But look over there, in that house.
 That’s where they’re gathering their personal belongings.”